-Lauren, originally from Edmonton, currently is a freelance dance artist and dance educator based out of Vancouver.
-Most recently, Lauren danced with the Performance Research Project led by Lesley Telford providing her to work with local artists such as Noam Gagnon, Idan Cohen and Lesley Telford.
-In her professional career, Lauren performed with Citie Ballet (now Ballet Edmonton) where she has had new works choreographed on her by acclaimed and emerging choreographers such as Francois Chevennement, Heather Meyers, Alysa Pires, and Jorden Morris.
+Originally from Edmonton, Lauren currently is a freelance dance artist and dance educator in the Vancouver area.
+Most recently, Lauren danced with the Performance Research Project led by Lesley Telford providing her to work with local artists such as Serge Bennathan, Vanessa Goodman, David Raymond, Noam Gagnon, and Idan Cohen.
+Previously, Lauren professionally danced with Citie Ballet (Ballet Edmonton) performing new works by choreographers such as Francois Chevennement, Heather Myers, Alysa Pires, and Jorden Morris.

-In her hometown of St. Albert, Alberta, Lauren began her studies in many styles of dance including ballet, tap, jazz, modern and contemporary dance at the Art of Dance where she also completed examinations through the Imperial Society of Teachers of Dancing (ISTD).
-Additionally, Lauren danced with the school’s performing company, Stardust Dance Company, where she performed at Disney World, Sea World and Carnival Cruise Lines.
-Lauren continued her early training at the Edmonton Dance Centre under Deborah Morgan focussing intensively through the Royal Academy of Dance (RAD) syllabus.
-Lauren achieved her RAD graded and vocational examinations with distinction, as well as receiving her R.A.D Solo Seal Award in 2012.
-Lauren also competed at the Genée International Ballet Competition hosted in Cape Town, South Africa, where she advanced to the final round as the only dancer from Canada in 2011.
+In her hometown, Lauren began her dance studies in a range of styles at the Art of Dance learning from her godmother, Sherri Urkow, while completing ballet, modern and tap examinations through the Imperial Society of Teachers of Dancing (ISTD).
+Additionally, Lauren danced with the studio’s performing company, Stardust Dance Company, travelling to Disney World, Sea World and Carnival Cruise Lines.
+Lauren continued further training at the Edmonton Dance Centre under Deborah Morgan through the Royal Academy of Dance (RAD) syllabus where she achieved her graded and vocational examinations with distinction, as well as receiving her Solo Seal Award in 2012.
+Lauren also competed at the Genée International Ballet Competition hosted in Cape Town, South Africa where she advanced to the finals in 2011.

-Lauren has taught ballet, jazz and contemporary classes throughout numerous dance schools in the Edmonton and Vancouver areas.
-She is thrilled to be able to pass down her knowledge, love, and passion for the art of dance, and strives to guide her students into being the best versions of themselves inside and out of the studio.
+Lauren has taught ballet, jazz, lyrical and contemporary classes throughout numerous dance schools in the greater Edmonton and Vancouver areas.
+She is currently working towards her RAD CBTS certificate, and is also qualified in Progressing Ballet Technique.
+She is thrilled to be able to pass down her knowledge, love and passion for dance and strives to guide her students into being the best versions of themselves inside and out of the studio.